Email templates¶

 Tattler takes care of this special packaging, so your job is to write the template for that HTML file.

-Write the HTML template into file body.html
+Write the HTML template into file body.html.
+Make it valid HTML enclosed in

-a <html></html>
+a <html></html> element:

 <!-- this is the content of file body.html -->